processone/docs.ejabberd.im/content/admin/guide/clustering.md

 {:toc}
 ---

+## Purpose

+The purpose of ejabberd clustering is to be able to use several servers for a single or small group of large domains, for fault-tolerance and scalability.

+Note that you do not necessarily need clustering if you want to run two large domains independantly.
+You may simply want to run two different independant servers.

+However, to build reliable service and support large user base, clustering is a must have feature.

 ## How it Works

 A XMPP domain is served by one or more `ejabberd` nodes.
 These nodes can